zhxinyu/cosan/README.md

 <img src="./design/class_hierarchy.png" width="1200"/>

 ## Template& concept for class and type
-We make use of template and concept to define a type (an integral type or a floating-point) have a template type that accepts any numeric type  and more importantly only numeric types.
+We make use of template and concept to define a type (an integral type or a floating-point).
+We restrict a template type to accept any numeric type and, more importantly, only numeric types.
+This type restriction is widely used throughout our library in
-This type is widely used throughout our library in `CosanData`, `CosanMatrix`, `CosanModel`, etc.
+`CosanData`, `CosanMatrix`, `CosanModel`, etc.

 Its definition is as follow.
 ~~~~~~~~~~~~~~~{.cpp}
 template<typename NumericType,